Last updated July 27, 2017.

 As a nurse in Alabama, you can work in a variety of areas.
 You might work in a walk-in clinic, such as those found in convenience stores.
 In this setting, nurse practitioners tend to see patients with acute, non-recurring health problems.
 You may also prescribe antibiotics and other medications in this setting if you have prescription privileges.
 You might also work in a traditional clinic, where you see regular patients under the oversight of a doctor.
 Instead of only seeing patients for acute needs, you may keep patients throughout their lives.
 Some nurse practitioner employers in Alabama include AseraCare, Corizon, and Concentra.

-Per the Alabama State Board of Nursing, nurse practitioners must work in collaboration with a physician.
+Per the Alabama State Board of Nursing, nurse practitioners have a reduced scope of practice and must work in collaboration with a physician.
 They must receive notification within five days or starting or terminating a collaboration.

 Nurse practitioners in Alabama learn many different skills that make them an integral part of any health care team.
 As a result, they may be compensated very well for their skills.
-According to O*Net, the median salary for a nurse practitioner in Alabama is $84,600.
-On the high end of the pay scale, nurse practitioners with lots of experience may be able to earn up to $117,600 in Alabama (O*Net, 2012).
+According to the Bureau of Labor Statistics (BLS), the median salary for a nurse practitioner in Alabama is $92,130 (2017).
 Choosing to study and work in Alabama may be a good choice for you due to the rapidly growing need for skilled nurse practitioners.
-Per O*Net, job openings for nurse practitioners in Alabama are expected to increase 28% between 2010 and 2020 (O*Net, 2013).
+Per BLS, job openings for nurse practitioners in Alabama are expected to increase 31% by 2024 (BLS, 2017).